The spending squeeze will be dramatic and tough, requiring a very different governing strategy for Labour.

 David Aaronovitch, Diane Abbott, Andrew Adonis, Hilary Benn, Chris Bryant, Liam Byrne, Vernon Coaker, Philip Collins, Stella Creasy, Angela Eagle, Maria Eagle, Charlie Falconer, Simon Fanshawe, Caroline Flint, Margaret Hodge, Owen Jones, Peter Kellner, Chris Leslie, Sue Marsh, Deborah Mattinson, Andrew Murray, Jacqui Smith, Stephen Twigg, Chuka Umunna and Stewart Wood.

 See the full agenda and book your place now.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.